DieterReuter/debian-packages/README.md

 ./test-deb.sh
 ```

-# Have fun builing your own packages!
+# Have fun building your own packages!